-Management should be tailored to the needs of the individual.
-The condition may be more of an issue in some relationships than in others and patient expectation should be explored.
+Premature ejaculation management should be tailored to the needs of the individual.
+Premature ejaculation may be more of an issue in some relationships than in others and patient expectation should be explored.
 Psychosexual counselling may be sufficient.

 - More frequent sex (or masturbation): premature ejaculation is more likely if there is a longer gap between sexual intercourse.

 - Using a condom may decrease sensation.

 - Sex with the woman on top reduces the likelihood of premature ejaculation.

 - Squeeze and stop-go techniques: stimulating the penis almost to the point of ejaculation and then stopping.
 These techniques are often effective but may take a few months to produce any benefit and relapse is common..

 - Behavioural treatments are useful for secondary premature ejaculation but are not recommended first-line for lifelong premature ejaculation.
 They are time-intensive and require commitment from the partner.

 - Where present, treat erectile dysfunction and/or prostatitis first.